12 Best Coffee Shops in Barcelona You Shouldn’t Miss

 Plus, they don’t rely on flavorings like vanilla or caramel, focusing on the high quality of the coffee and allowing the natural flavors to shine.

-The pastries are delicious and imaginative, and the sandwiches are freshly baked and toasted.
+The pastries are good, and the sandwiches are freshly baked and toasted.
 Laptops are allowed on the high top tables if you want to get some work done.

 8. Morrow Coffee